-http://settlement.org/ontario/community/sports-and-recreation/recreation-and-sports/what-are-summer-programs-for-kids/
+To find summer programs for children, see http://settlement.org/ontario/community/sports-and-recreation/recreation-and-sports/what-are-summer-programs-for-kids/

-Other Programs that Newcomers Can Access
+Children's Tax Credit

-- 1. Children's Fitness Amount Tax Credit Parents can get a tax credit for their child's participation in a prescribed program of physical activity. - 2.
-Children's Arts Amount Tax Credit Parents can get a tax credit for their child's participation in a prescribed artistic or cultural program. - 3.
-Toronto Fun Guide This guide has a wide range of programs and activities for all ages, skill levels and interests.
-From the City of Toronto.
+Children's Fitness Amount - Tax Credit - Parents can get a tax credit for their child's participation in a prescribed program of physical activity.

-http://www1.toronto.ca/wps/portal/contentonly?vgnextoid=a96adada600f041 0VgnVCM10000071d60f89RCRD
+Children's Arts Amount - Tax Credit - Parents can get a tax credit for their child's participation in a prescribed artistic or cultural program.